-In the event a provider closes or changes bank accounts to which claim payments should be directed, a new Appendix - Provider's Bank Information - is required and a new pre-notification period is established.
+In the event a provider changes banking information to which claim payments should be directed, a new Appendix - Provider's Bank Information - is required and a new pre-notification period is established.
 During this pre-notification period, the provider will receive paper checks.
+A single contract may be completed for affiliated entities such as a facility which also maintains an outpatient clinic and the like.